Armenia breaks ceasefire with Azerbaijan | News.az

 Armenia breaks ceasefire with Azerbaijan

-Moreover, the Azerbaijani army positions were shelled from the Armenian positions located near the Armenian-occupied Goyarkh village of the Tartar district, Marzili, Shikhlar, Yusifjanli villages of the Aghdam district, Kuropatkino village of the Khojavand district, Garakhanbayli, Horadiz, Ashagi Veysalli and Ashagi Seyidahmadli villages of the Fuzuli district, as well as from the positions located on nameless heights in the Goranboy, Tartar, Aghdam, Khojavand, Fuzuli and Jabrayil districts of Azerbaijan.
+Military units of the Armed Forces of Armenia violated ceasefire 113 times throughout the day, using 60 millimeter mortars (6 shells), the Defense Ministry said May 19.

-The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
-As a result of the ensuing war, in 1992 Armenian Armed Forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.
+Armenian Armed forces, located in Berkaber village of Ijevan district, in Voskevan village and on nameless hills in Noyemberyan district, in Chinari village on nameless hills in Berd district subjected to fire the positions of the Azerbaijani Armed Forces located in Gizilhajili, Gaymagli, Ashaghi Askipara villages of Gazakh district, in Kokhanabi and Hajialili villages of Tovuz district.

-The 1994 ceasefire agreement was followed by peace negotiations.
-Armenia has not yet implemented four UN Security Council resolutions on withdrawal of its Armed Forces from the Nagorno-Karabakh and the surrounding districts.
+The positions of Azerbaijani Armed Forces were also fired from positions of Armenian military units located near the occupied Garagashli, Kangarli, Bash Garvand, Javahirli, Yusifjanli, Marzili villages of Aghdam district, Gorgan, Garakhanbayli, Horadiz and Ashaghi Seyidahmadli villages of Fuzuli district, as well as from positions located on nameless hills in Goranboy, Tartar, Aghdam, Khojavend, Fuzuli and Jabrayil districts.

 News.Az